Jesse-Redford/Adpative-SVD/README.md

 # SVD
-This repository contains guides, examples, and methods for using SVD compression and approximation scheme for a varitiy of data and file types.
+This repository contains guides, examples, and adpative methods for applying SVD compression to image and video files.

 # Dicom study